 State of the Art Performance Across Task Categories

 We evaluate Vero on 30 benchmarks spanning six task categories.
-The same open recipe improves four different base models and reaches state-of-the-art overall performance among 8B open-weight VLMs.
+The same open recipe improves six different initial models and achieves strong overall performance across model families.

 Vero Demos